chbe3890project/3-DPrintingCornealOrganoids/electrical.md

 Other details:
 * IOT Power Relay device: an enclosed High-power Power Relay compatible with Arduino, Raspberry Pi, PIC or Wifi, Relay Shield - equipped with power cable and connector for Arduino
 * Other specifications of the handheld UV lamp: L x W x H dimensions = 485 x 85 x 80 mm, Mains connection (220 V, 50 Hz) and weight 1650 g (~ 3 lbs)

-### References:
-_[1] “Design and implementation of a low cost bio-printer modification, allowing for switching between plastic and gel extrusion | Elsevier Enhanced Reader.”_

-_[2] “Relay Module interfacing with Arduino - Arduino Relay Module,” Electronics Hobbyists, Feb.
-08, 2017. https://electronicshobbyists.com/relay-module-interfacing-with-arduino-arduino-relay-module/ (accessed Apr.
-27, 2021)._

 ### Electrical Wiring
-Flow chart for wiring and digital logic based on the reference below:
+Flow chart for wiring and digital logic based on references [3-4] below:
 ![Electrical Wiring for Syringe Pump](/3-DPrintingCornealOrganoids/SoftwareImages/Wiring.png)

 ### Control of specialty components